Prepare for New EPA Lead Paint Rules

 OK, So… Can Remodelers Ignore the New Rules?

-For those small business working (unsmartly, we believe) without a license or insurance, this is just one more rule they will likely ignore.
+For those small businesses working (unsmartly, we believe) without a license or insurance, this is just one more rule they will likely ignore.
 For those with much to lose, like larger companies, the new rules are going to be adhered to and you can expect the cost of renovation projects to go up accordingly.
 Tax the company, tax the consumer.

 What Will These New Rules Cost?

 A bunch.
-What has to take place is a certification process as well as final inspection.
-Each of these is something that will cost a contractor money (especially the inspections, which will need to be done for every renovation project.)
+What has to take place is a certification process as well as a final inspection.
+Each of these is something that will cost contractors money (especially the inspections, which will need to be done for every renovation project.)
 The additional cost will definitely be more than the laughable $35 projected by the naive EPA.
 Remodelers and trade associates have given estimates ranging from hundreds to thousands of dollars and of course any time you add certification you need insurance to back up your claims of “compliance”.
 Smaller projects will particularly be impacted since the added cost is so much more of the total projected budget.